geekism/eth_removedevfee/README.md

 7. Type the name and Description you want and finish.
 ```
 </br></br>
-i suggest using ethermine's pool. and just block 5555 (ssl)</br></br>
+I suggest using ethermine's pool and just block 5555 (ssl)</br></br>

-right click on PhoenixMinerBoost and set to run as administrator.</br></br>
+Right click on PhoenixMinerBoost and set to "Run as Administrator".</br></br>

-right click on your bat file to run as administrator (wont work unless it has admin permissions)</br>
+Right click on your batch file to "Run as Administrator" (wont work unless it has admin permissions)</br>

-then wait 1-2 hours for the program to begin the boost.</br>
+Then wait 1-2 hours for the program to begin the boost.</br>

 ### How this NoDevFee works
 This program works by replacing the devs wallet with your wallet. </br>
-causing the shares to be submitted to your address. and it will show up as "default" worker</br>
+Causing the shares to be submitted to your address. and it will show up as "default" or unknown worker</br>
-on the status page of your mining (if the pool shows that)</br>
+on the status page of your mining pool (if the pool shows that).</br>
-so make sure your mining rig has its own name so you can see when the devfee replacement takes place</br>
+So make sure your mining rig has its own name so you can see when the devfee replacement takes place</br>

-donations? </br></br>
+### Donations? </br></br>
 etc: </br>
 ```0xb30A5ABD22456777D20618C54aA241a0fa2ef141```</br></br>

-## i am not the orginal developer. but i have the source and can verify it works and is virus free.
+## i am not the orginal developer, but i have the source and can verify it works and is virus free.

 ### orginal developer: https://github.com/simpledoude/NoDevFee